aimee-mcneil-melville/ToDo-Full-Stack/README.md

   chmod +x todo
   ```

 Since this is a CLI (command-line interface) tool, instead of running our app using `node todo list`, we'd like to be able to run it like any other utility/script on our computer to make it easier to use.
 Running `chmod +x todo` in your terminal adds the executable flag to the file.
 Now you can run it in your console using `./todo list`.
-This means our programme will begin running in the `todo` file.
+This means our programme will begin with the `todo` file.
+Note: if you run `./todo list` now, you will get an error because we still need to complete some more steps before we can show the contents of our database.

 * Create the Knex configuration file (`knexfile.js`).